damato-design/blog/src/posts/tokens-as-intents.md

 I've have a few years of experience with this approach and want to document some of the pitfalls to avoid when implementing.

 **Avoid the words light and dark**.
 You might consider trying this for buttons that appear on inverted backgrounds.
 Instead, I recommend setting an inverted theme within that container so it can cover all of the possible treatments within.
 Remember, it's probably not just the button that needs to be inverted, there's probably text or input fields that might need coverage too.
+If you really need to show a relationship use the word "contrast" instead.

 **Make naming relative to the page styles**.
 I recommend a very generic category called "box" which in its simpliest form describes the `<body/>` styles.

 - `box-background-color`: The `<body/>` background color.
-- `box-foreground-color`: The `<body/>` text / icon color.
+- `box-foreground-color`: The `<body/>` text / icon color related to the background.
 - `box-border-color`: The most common border color for boxes which will share the `<body/>` background color.

 In my experience there might be another kind of container that is meant to show a visual difference from the body background.
 I tend to name this `boxLowContrast` because it is still relational to the `<body/>`.
 If you have more variations that this, you'll have to get creative with your naming here.
 Remember, this is for generic non-interactive containers.
 You can have additional categories for more meaningful containers.

-Doing this allows you to keep in the midset of a theme when completing the mapping.
+Doing this allows you to keep in the mindset of a theme when completing the mapping.

 ```json
 // "light theme"